In the last article in this series I discussed several lines of evidence suggesting that inflammation is one of the primary causes of Low T3 Syndrome.

 What is remarkable about this condition is how unknown it is in spite of its prevalence.
 It’s true prevalence is unknown, but most investigators believe it is under-reported because it is often misdiagnosed.
-I’ve seen some estimates that it may affect up to 0.5% of the population and up to 40% of Hashimoto’s patients.
+I’ve seen some estimates that it may affect up to 0.5 percent of the population and up to 40 percent of Hashimoto’s patients.

 The reason it’s so often misdiagnosed is that it’s difficult to pin down.
 It is strongly associated with other autoimmune diseases, which further complicates the clinical picture.
-In fact, concurrent autoimmune conditions are reported in 20-50% of LAH cases.
+In fact, concurrent autoimmune conditions are reported in 20 to 50 percent of LAH cases.
 (4)

 Interestingly, Yoon et al. injected hamsters with Rubella virus glycoproteins and consistently induced LAH, as evidenced by autoantibodies to pituitary cells and infiltration of the pituitary gland by lymphocytes.
 (5) This finding suggests there may be some connection between viral infections and LAH.